Abdul Rachman Saleh Airport: Colonial era

-Abdul Rachman Saleh Airport was originally built by the Dutch colonial government between 1937 and 1940 as a military airbase for the Netherlands East Indies Air Force.
-It was developed alongside other key airbases, including Maospati Air Base (now Iswahyudi Air Base) in Magetan, Panasan Air Base (now Adisumarmo International Airport) in Solo, and Maguwo Air Base (now Adisutjipto Airport) in Yogyakarta.
-At the time, the airport was known as Bugis Airbase.
-Strategically located at the foot of the mountain, the airbase benefits from natural fortifications that make it less visible from the air.
+Abdul Rachman Saleh Airport was originally built by the Dutch colonial government between 1937 and 1940 as a military airbase for the Royal Netherlands East Indies Army Air Force (ML-KNIL).
+It was developed alongside other key airfields in Java, including Maospati Airfield (now Iswahyudi Air Base) in Magetan, Panasan Airfield (now Adisumarmo International Airport) in Solo, and Maguwo Airfield (now Adisutjipto Airport) in Yogyakarta.
+At the time, the airport was known as Singosari Airfield, named after the nearby town of Singosari, located about 4 miles to the northwest.
+Strategically located at the foot of the mountain, the airfield benefits from natural fortifications that make it less visible from the air.
 Fog frequently obscures the area, making it difficult for enemy aircraft to detect the airbase when passing overhead.
 Recognizing its defensive advantages, the Dutch established an air defense zone in the area.
 To support military operations, the Dutch government constructed a long runway capable of accommodating large military aircraft.
+This airfield was constructed with two parallel runways, each measuring 4,000 feet in length, which were camouflaged to avoid aerial observation.
+The area was disguised to resemble farmland, complete with railway tracks and barricades to protect parked aircraft.
+Two hangars were also built and painted with camouflage to blend in with the surrounding vegetation.